annahensch/suggest-a-netflix-show/README.md

 * Find out if IMDB or metacritic has an API
 * Build app that asks about prefered genre (+ possibly another random question)
 * Show one randomly picked movie plus the metacritic score

+## Scraping your own Netflix viewing history

+Netflix lets you download your viewing history (here)[https://www.netflix.com/ViewingActivity].
+The script to visualize the top most viewed TV-shows can also be found in this repo.